BOOK PREVIEW, PART II: MANHATTAN TO MIAMI

 I visited Bessie a couple of times at her modest house in Opa Locka, which she shared with her two poodle dogs.
 Bessie invited me to peruse her personal biker history and gave me gorgeous vintage photos of herself with her bikes, along with some personal items and memorabilia reflecting hidden pieces of her life and beliefs.
+She gave me a nickname, too: Opal, for the imperfect, blue-white fire opal that changes colors with the light (just like my moods).
 When we weren’t together, Bessie heard about my adventures and travails through the long-distance land lines of old Ma Bell, Manhattan to Miami.
 Bessie loved playing Auntie, doling out equal parts wisdom and levity.

 I was sad for Bessie as I recalled something so poignant that she told me over the phone in 1991: “I’ve lived most of my life alone, lookin’ for a family.
 I found my family in motorcycling.”
 I wanted to hug her so badly but we were 1,200 miles apart, she at her home in Miami, me at my day job in New York.

 Bessie died two years later of a chronic heart condition at the age of 82.
 Against doctor’s orders, Bessie had stayed in the saddle for as long as she could.
-She was crushed when her last Harley was badly vandalized in a robbery attempt, but she was too frail to ride anyway in the years that I knew her.
+She was crushed when her last Harley was badly vandalized in a robbery attempt, but she was too frail to ride anyway.
 She told me, “They say my heart is three times the size it’s supposed to be.”
 I’ve always felt this was an apt metaphor for a woman with such heart and spirited determination.

 © Copyrighted Material

 Today, a new generation of female voyagers see Bessie as a role model for freedom and an inspiration for their own journeys.
 Seeing this, I know I fulfilled my role as her biographer and as her friend in her final years.
 A quarter-century after her passing, Bessie Stringfield became an Internet sensation, without my even knowing it at first.
-She went viral on social media when a Timeline video, based partly on Hear Me Roar, was posted on Facebook and earned millions of views.
-Bessie's name now appears in anthologies of deserving but little-known heroines, and educators are starting to introduce her to children.
+She went viral on social media when a short video, based partly on Hear Me Roar, was posted on Facebook and attracted millions of legitimate views.
+Bessie's name now appears in anthologies of deserving but little-known heroines, and educators are starting to introduce my Aunt Bessie to children.

 During our unusual friendship, Bessie and I revealed ourselves to be headstrong, resilient, complicated women.
 Each of us defied gender expectations in our different milieus.
 We were stubborn and imperfect, reveling in our independence even as we dealt with the price of it.
 With the variables of race and social circumstance, this self-knowledge determined the respective destinies of the Motorcycle Queen of Miami and her younger friend, the Literary Biker Chick of Manhattan.